craigbarnes/dte/docs/dterc.md

 ### **lock-files** [true]

-Keep a record of open files in `$DTE_HOME/file-locks`, so that a warning can be shown if the same file is accidentally opened in multiple dte processes.
+Keep a record of open files, so that a warning can be shown if the same file is accidentally opened in multiple dte processes.

+See also: the `FILES` section in the [`dte`] man page.

 ### **newline** [unix]